menezmethod/ref_pg/PATCH_NOTES.md

 ### Connection Details

 - PostgreSQL is accessible on port 5433 (external) and 5432 (internal)
+- Redis is accessible on port 6380 (external) and 6379 (internal)
-- PostgREST API is available on port 3001
+- PostgREST API is available on port 3333 (changed from 3001)
 - URL Shortener redirect service is on port 8001 (changed from 8000)
-- Swagger UI is on port 8080
+- Swagger UI is on port 8081 (changed from 8080)
-- pgAdmin is on port 5050
+- pgAdmin is on port 5051 (changed from 5050)